CEEMS Exporter

 Resource manager collectors

-These collectors exports metrics from different resource managers.
+These collectors export metrics from different resource managers.

 - Slurm collector: Exports SLURM job metrics like CPU, memory and GPU indices to job ID maps

-These collectors exports energy related metrics from different sources on compute node.
+These collectors export energy-related metrics from different sources on the compute node.

 - IPMI collector: Exports power usage reported by